 In is Act —

-“the Agreement” means the Agreement a copy of which is set out in the First Schedule to this Act and includes that Agreement as so altered from time to time in accordance with its provisions or, except in section 3, by the Variation Agreement;
+the Agreement means the Agreement a copy of which is set out in the First Schedule to this Act and includes that Agreement as so altered from time to time in accordance with its provisions or, except in section 3, by the Variation Agreement;

-“the Corporation” has the same meaning as it has in the Agreement;
+the Corporation has the same meaning as it has in the Agreement;

-“the Variation Agreement” means the Agreement a copy of which is set out in the Second Schedule to this Act.
+the Variation Agreement” means the Agreement a copy of which is set out in the Second Schedule to this Act.

-[Section 2 amended by No. 40 of 1982 s.2.]
+[Section 2 amended: No. 40 of 1982 s.2.]

 3. Ratification of the Agreement